Eugène Gerards: Later career

 In January 2001, Gerards accepted the position of technical director at AEK Athens until the end of the season.
-He then revived his coaching career at Cypriot First Division side APOEL Nicosia, winning the Cypriot Championship in his first season with the club.
-He stayed at APOEL until 2002, and moved back to Greece as the new appointed manager of Alpha Ethniki side Iraklis Thessaloniki.
+There, he worked as a duo with their captain who had turned into a coach overnight, Toni Savevski He then revived his coaching career at Cypriot First Division side APOEL Nicosia, winning the Cypriot Championship in his first season with the club.
+He stayed at APOEL until 2002, and moved back to Greece as the new appointed manager of Alpha Ethniki side Iraklis.
 After two seasons, Gerards decided in 2004 to retire as football manager and re-assumed his role as technical director and scout at AEK Athens, a position he held until 2009.
 He regularly organized football camps in Greece to discover new talents and has been linked to several key players to have emerged during his tenure as scout.

 On 23 February 2010, Gerards revived his managerial career once more, taking over Panachaiki in the Gamma Ethniki, but left the club shortly after two months.

 Personal life

 Eugène was the son of Johanna Gerards-Dedroeg and Joep Gerards (1906–1986), a former Dutch footballer who played for various top-level Limburgian clubs during the 1920s and 1930s, as well as the president of SV Limburgia during 1946–1973.
 His brother Jo Gerards (1936–2014) was an amateur football manager, scout for Limburgia and sports journalist for the local newspaper.
 He has a younger sister Antoinette, who is a real football fan.
 Alongside his managerial certificates, Gerards had a certificate for retail, as well as a pilot's certificate.
 Gerards has a daughter from his first marriage and a son from his second marriage in the Netherlands.
 He married his third wife Katerina in 2004, and became a permanent resident of Crete.
-Characteristic of his love for Crete, he acquired Greek citizenship, and began his own winery "Geraldakis", a name he himself created and often used in public appearances by appending the common Cretan patronymic suffix -akis to his own Dutch surname.
+Characteristic of his love for Crete, he acquired Greek citizenship and founded his own winery "Geraldakis", adopting the Cretan diminutive surname ending -akis to his Dutch surname in order to signal his identification as a Cretan, a form he also used in public appearances.

 Recognition

 Gerards is recognized by many as one of the greatest managers in Greek football.
-He has been honored by the club where he made his name as a manager, OFI Crete on several occasions.
+He has been honored by the club where he made his name as a manager, OFI on several occasions.
 A friendly game was held in his honor in 2000 at the club's home ground Theodoros Vardinogiannis Stadium, in which he later was offered a permanent, leather seat with his name engraved on it.
 In 2017 the club's board of directors decided to name the stadium's Gate 9 after him.
-On 20 November 2017, a special international friendly game was held to celebrate his service to the club in which Gerards' "children" (former Greek and foreign OFI Crete players during the years 1985–2000) played against some of the most recognized players in recent Greek football history (Gerards' "friends").
+On 20 November 2017, a special international friendly game was held to celebrate his service to the club in which Gerards' "children" (former Greek and foreign OFI players during the years 1985–2000) played against some of the most recognized players in recent Greek football history (Gerards' "friends").